Undoubtedly, we are in scary times with COVID-19.

 Even though the CDC and WHO have stated several times that only those who are sick should wear masks, a subset of the everyday public isn’t listening.
 As the number of infections continues to rise, you will encounter more masked individuals, especially in retail establishments.

-However, there are a few who will take this opportunity to steal from store owners because these masks provide the perfect opportunity to do so.
+However, a few will take this opportunity to steal from store owners because these masks provide the perfect opportunity to do so.

 DON’T ask people to take off their masks.